Departments of the Government of the United Kingdom

-The Government of the United Kingdom is divided up into departments.
-These, according to the government, are responsible for putting government policy into practice.
-There are currently 24 ministerial departments, 20 non-ministerial departments and 422 agencies and other public bodies, for a total of 465 departments.
+The Government of the United Kingdom is divided into departments that each have responsibility, according to the government, for putting government policy into practice.
+There are currently 24 ministerial departments, 20 non-ministerial departments, and 422 agencies and other public bodies, for a total of 465 departments.

 Ministerial departments

 Ministerial departments are generally the most high-profile government departments and differ from the other two types of government departments in that they include ministers.
-A list of all ministeral departments is shown below.
+A list of all ministerial departments is shown below.

 Non-ministerial departments

 Non-ministerial departments are headed by civil servants and usually have a regulatory or inspection function.
 A list of all non-ministerial departments is shown below.

 Agencies and other public bodies

 Government departments in this third and final category can generally be split into five types: